 California enforces some of the toughest mobile device and driving laws in the nation.
 No one who drives in the state may read, write, or send a text while driving.
 Drivers older than 18 can use a hands-free device that allows for 100% voice-operated and hands-free usage.
 The state considers holding a mobile device while behind the wheel to be a traffic law infraction.

 Texting and other acts of distracted driving are illegal, but they also represent acts of negligence.
 According to the Centers for Disease Control and Prevention (CDC), someone texting while driving at 55 mph will take his or her eyes off the road long enough to cover the distance of a football field.
 Anything can happen in that time.
-When people suffer injuries and die because another driver could not resist picking up the phone, our attorneys use the full force of the law to hold those drivers accountable.
+When people suffer serious injuries such as traumatic brain injuries and die because another driver could not resist picking up the phone, our attorneys use the full force of the law to hold those drivers accountable.
 Too many preventable tragedies begin with someone texting while driving.

 According to data from the CDC, nine people are killed and more than 1,000 are injured daily in crashes that are reported to involve a distracted driver.
 In 2015, across the nation, 3,477 people were killed in car accidents involving a distracted driver, while 391,000 people were injured.

 Distracted Driving Deaths vs. All Motor Vehicle Deaths (2010-2015)

 If you were harmed in a texting and driving accident, call Harting Simkins & Ryan, LLP, at (562) 981-1010 to schedule a case evaluation with an experienced car accident attorney in Long Beach, CA.

 Drinking and Driving